miky-kr5/Super-HUGS-Revolution-98/README.md

 Super HUGS Revolution 98 depends on Python 2.7, Pygame 1.9.1, pgs4a 0.9.4.

-To compile Super HUGS Revolution for Android devices you need a working installation of Pygame Subset for Android (pgs4a) by Tom Rothamel and Patrick Dawson. pgs4a can be found at the following link:
+To compile Super HUGS Revolution for Android devices you need a working instalation of Pygame Subset for Android (pgs4a) by Tom Rothamel and Patrick Dawson. pgs4a can be found at the following link:

     http://pygame.renpy.org/

-Follow this steps to compile the game (instrucctions for GNU/Linux systems):
+Follow this steps to compile the game (instructions for GNU/Linux systems):

     1) Move the Super-HUGS-Revolution-98 directory inside the pgs4a directory.
     2) Cd to the pgs4a directory.